Tornike Shengelia: FC Barcelona (2025–2026)

+Dubai Basketball (2026–present)

+On the same day, Shengelia signed Dubai Basketball of the ABA League and the EuroLeague.

 National team career

 Shengelia is a member of the senior Georgian national team.
 With Georgia, he played at the 2011 EuroBasket, the 2015 EuroBasket, and the 2017 EuroBasket.

 In February 2023, Shengelia was a key player on the roster of Georgia that qualified for its first-ever World Cup in 2023.